-The UK Parliament has amended legislation so that from Monday 09 December 2019, SM&CR will apply to all Financial Services Markets Act 2000 (FSMA) authorised businesses.
+The UK Parliament has amended legislation so that, since Monday 09 December 2019, SM&CR applies to all Financial Services Markets Act 2000 (FSMA) authorised businesses.

 The amendment aims to improve conduct at all business levels, see that employees take greater personal responsibility for their actions, and to ensure that firms and employees understand and can show where responsibilities lie.

-If your company provides almost any kind of financial service, for example, investment, asset management, mortgage brokerage or consumer credit, it is likely to be affected by the legislation change; bringing new responsibilities for HR services and processes.
+If your company provides almost any kind of financial service, for example, investment, asset management, mortgage brokerage or consumer credit, it is likely that you will need to comply with the Senior Managers & Certification Regime; bringing new responsibilities for HR services and processes.

 There will be three types of firm affected by the new regime changes:

-As with the current Approved Persons Regime that requires FCA approval before senior and customer-facing employees can perform particular functions in a firm, certain types of company will be subject to fewer requirements.
+As with the previous Approved Persons Regime that requires FCA approval before senior and customer-facing employees can perform particular functions in a firm, certain types of company are subject to fewer requirements.

-However, the FCA will expect all affected companies to apply some basic requirements, referred to as the ‘core regime’, which consists of three main parts:
+However, the FCA now expect all affected companies to apply some basic requirements, referred to as the ‘core regime’, which consists of three main parts:

 Review employment contracts